 With a commitment to sustainable agriculture, environmental renewal, and economic vitality in the Hudson Valley, the Local Economies Project of the New World Foundation is stewarding the creation of a multi-faceted Farm Hub in New York’s Hudson Valley.
 The Hudson Valley Farm Hub will serve as a regional center forfarmer training, agricultural research and demonstration of innovative farm technologies.
 The Farm Hub is located on the former Gill Farm, on 1,255 acres of highly productive prime farmland in one of the most scenic and productive agricultural regions in the Hudson Valley.

 The mission of the Farm Hub is to:

 - Provide training for new and existing farmers in sustainable agriculture and marketing

 - Support research and demonstration of new technologies and practices that promote resiliency

 - Assist farmers with secure and affordable access to land

-- Assist farmers and entrepreneurs with access to capital to establish and grow their operations
+- Assist farmers as they establish and grow their operations

 - Serve as an educational resource for advances in local food and farming in the Hudson Valley

-Master planning for the Farm Hub will continue through 2014 and will involve programming, land use, site planning, and environmental stewardship.
-The Local Economies Project is spearheading the planning process and working closely with a network of regional and local partner organizations to solicit input from a broad range of stakeholders and community leaders.
-The Farm Hub programs are slated to begin operations on-site by the spring of 2015.
+In-depth master planning for the Farm Hub will continue into 2015 and will involve working closely with a network of regional and local partner organizations to solicit input from a broad range of stakeholders and community leaders.